troychaplin79/wp-singletenant/README.md

 ### Step 1: Setup Script

-SSH into you local or server environment and navigate to the wp-singeltenant repo location and use the following to start configuring the site.
+SSH into your local or server environment and navigate to the wp-singeltenant repo location and use the following to start configuring the site.

 ```
 cp ./scripts/setup.sh ./